Universal constraints on selection strength in lineage trees: Phenotypic fitness landscape and growth rate associated with the value of a trait

-Following the intuitive understanding we have of the growth rate associated with a trait value $s$, \cref{eq_app_lams_lam} means that the sign of $\Lambda_t(s)-\Lambda_t $ informs us on the comparison between the backward statistics of the trait value $s$ at time $t$ and at time $0$.
+Following the intuitive understanding of the growth rate associated with a trait value $s$, \cref{eq_app_lams_lam} means that the sign of $\Lambda_t(s)-\Lambda_t $ informs us on the comparison between the backward statistics of the trait value $s$ at time $t$ and at time $0$.
 A trait value is favored by the population dynamics, which includes all phenomena leading to changes in trait value frequencies, if its growth rate is larger than the population growth rate, which corresponds to an increase of the frequency of that trait value in the population as time grows.

-The last relation, \cref{eq_app_hs_lams} provides a new insight: the sign of $h_t(s)-\Lambda_t(s)$ is also linked to the comparison between the forward probability of trait value $s$ at time $0$ and time $t$.
+The last relation, \cref{eq_app_hs_lams} provides a new insight: the sign of $h_t(s)-\Lambda_t(s)$ is linked to the comparison between the forward probability of trait value $s$ at time $0$ and time $t$.
 The forward statistics is constructed to balance the effect of selection occurring in tree-structured data.
 However, it is affected by all the other sources of variability, as for example mutations.
 Therefore, the sign of $h_t(s)-\Lambda_t(s)$ indicates the evolution of the frequency of the value $s$ of trait $\mathcal{S}$ as time grows, due to every phenomenon but selection.
-If at division, the value $s$ of a trait $\mathcal{S}$ is allowed to change from the mother cell to the daughter cell, which we call mutation, and if there are statistically more mutations going from other values $s'$ to $s$ than going from $s$ to other values $s'$, then we say that value $s$ of trait $\mathcal{S}$ is favored by mutations, and its frequency will increase in the forward statistics, leading to $h_t(s)<\Lambda_t(s)$.

-Of course, in the same way that \cref{eq_app_hs_lam} can be written in the form of a fluctuation theorem \cref{eq_fr_hs}, it is also the case for \cref{eq_app_lams_lam,eq_app_hs_lams}, which offers two new fluctuation theorems.
-A notable difference is that, unlike \cref{eq_fr_hs}, these new fluctuation relations both link two probability distributions that may not have the same support.
+The \cref{eq_def_fit_land_s} can be written in the form of a fluctuation relation \cite{nozoe_inferring_2017,genthon_fluctuation_2020}, with an exponential bias between the forward and backward probabilities, similar to Crooks fluctuation relation for work in stochastic thermodynamics.
+The same can be done with \cref{eq_app_lams_lam,eq_app_hs_lams}, however, unlike \cref{eq_def_fit_land_s}, these new fluctuation relations both link two probability distributions that may not have the same support.